๐Ÿง‘๐Ÿพโ€๐Ÿ’ป prep

 Let’s break down the different parts of this command.

-• --save-dev - this means the package is needed for development but not needed in production
+• --save-dev - this means the package is needed for development but not needed in production.
+Our ordinal app doesn’t need jest to run, but we need it to help us develop it.

 So overall we can think of this command as saying: “Please go to the npm database, find the Jest package and install it on my local machine”